stashed/docs/docs/reference/operator/stash_backup-pvc.md

       --retention-prune               Specify whether to prune old snapshot data --scratch-dir string            Temporary directory (default "/tmp")
-      --secret-dir string             Directory where storage secret has been mounted
+      --secret-dir string             Directory where storage secret has been mounted --target-kind string            Kind of the Target
+      --target-name string            Name of the Target
 ```

 ### Options inherited from parent commands